johnazedo/johnazedo/README.md

 ### Hi there, I'm Limão 🍋👋

-I'am a backend developer, also interested on mobile development.
+I'am a backend developer, also interested in mobile development.

 - 🌱 I’m currently learning Flutter an GoLang.
 - 🔭 I’m currently working with web development using Django Framework.